 - Other hormone therapy.

-- A clinical trial of targeted therapy with a monoclonal antibody (trastuzumab).
+- Targeted therapy with a monoclonal antibody (trastuzumab).

 These treatments appear to increase survival in men as they do in women.
 The patient’s response to hormone therapy depends on whether there are hormone receptors (proteins) in the tumor.
 Most breast cancers in men have these receptors.
 Hormone therapy is usually recommended for male breast cancer patients, but it can have many side effects, including hot flashes and impotence (the inability to have an erection adequate for sexual intercourse).Distant Metastases

-- Orchiectomy (the removal of the testicles to decrease hormone production).
+- Orchiectomy (the removal of the testicles to decrease the amount of hormone made).

-- Luteinizing hormone-releasing hormone agonist with or without total androgen blockade (to decrease the production of sex hormones).
+- Luteinizing hormone-releasing hormone agonist with or without total androgen blockade (to decrease the the amount of sex hormones made).

 - Tamoxifen for cancer that is estrogen-receptor positive.

-- Aromatase inhibitors (to lessen the amount of estrogen produced).
+- Aromatase inhibitors (to decrease the amount of estrogen made).

 Hormone therapies may be used in sequence (one after the other).
 Standard chemotherapy regimens may be used if hormone therapy does not work.
 Men usually respond to therapy in the same way as women who have breast cancer.